 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 This article provides an overview of anti-inflammatory agents used for eye conditions.
 Check individual drug monographs for a more comprehensive account of drug characteristics.
 At the end, you will find guidance regarding prescription of these agents in the primary care setting.
-See also the separate article on Eye Drugs - Prescribing and Administering.
+See also separate Eye Drugs - Prescribing and Administering article.

 There are four broad categories of ophthalmic anti-inflammatory preparations: